kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I started to teach myself how to code in late 2019.
 I was 19 years old then.

 ## What was your first Programming Language?
-My first Hello World was in HTML, which is a markup language.
+My first program was getting *Hello World* displayed by the browser via HTML, which is a markup language.
 My first 'real' programming language was Javascript.

 ## Why Javascript?
 Because it's the scripting language for the web.